honpoio/useredit-laravelui/README.md

 # useredit-laravelui

 ## About
-this packege provides the functions,toedit and unregiste one user info
+this packege provides the functions,to edit and unregiste one user info

 ## require